Catalyzing New Ideas

-By supporting the continual pursuit of the problem that should be addressed, Ignite projects are exploratory in nature.
-Selected teams are introduced to lean startup as a methodology for problem solving and project implementation.
+Ignite projects are exploratory in nature but subject to a rigorous methodology.
+Selected teams are introduced to design thinking, prototyping, and lean startup as methodologies for customer discover, problem identification, and solution testing.
 In the entrepreneurial spirit, Ignite projects are iterative, their impacts measurable, and their solutions scalable.

 What teams get with Ignite:

-- 3 months of support to test your idea
+- 3 months of support to test your idea, kick-started by a 3-day Boot Camp in DC

 - A network of innovators, mentors, and technical advisors